eugestumm/eugestumm.github.io/_pages/talks.md

 author_profile: true
 ---

+## Workshops

+### Introduction to Semantic Search using Semantra
+Modern Languages and Literatures Lecture Series (Spring 2024).
+University of Miami, April 2024.

 ## Talks in conferences

+### Pajubá as a community of practice
+17th Samuel Armistead Colloquium: "From the Margin to the Horizon: New Landscapes in Cultural, Linguistics and Literature Studies in Ibero America".
+University of California, Davis.
+April 2024.

 ### From Brazilian Literary Feet Lovers to Reddit Femboys: Imagining Queer Multitudes as a form of Alliance.
 Queen's Graduate Conference in Literature "ORIENTATION: THIS WAY, THAT WAY & THE OTHER".
 Queen's University, Kingston, Canada, May 2023.